lynxlynxlynx/gemrb-mods/sorcerer-monk-cleric/README.md

   - fistweap.2da
   - qslots.2da
   - skills.2da
 Where?
-Copy them to the "data" dir in the game dir.
+Copy them to the "override" dir in the game dir.

 Run WeiDU in the game directory, eg.: